 Here are 6 foods to eat or avoid to help prevent Alzheimer’s disease according to Dr. Fenn:

 Although all vegetables are good for you, Dr. Fenn recommends that cruciferous vegetables like broccoli, cabbage, and brussel sprouts are the best type to help prevent Alzheimer’s disease.
 Also, eating colorful vegetables provides your body with a variety of nutrients, pick as many different colors of vegetables as you can.
 Also, eating mushrooms at least two times a week can lower your risk of developing dementia.

 Nuts and seeds

 Dr. Fenn recommends eating nuts and seeds 4 times a week.
 Along with helping prevent Alzhiemer’s, Dr. Fenn says, “nuts and seeds have been independently shown to reduce the risk of heart disease, such as heart attack and stroke.”
 Helping your heart can also help your brain, especially when it comes to vascular dementia which is caused by reduced blood flow to the brain.

 Dr. Fenn recommends using Extra Virgin Olive Oil as your primary cooking oil.
 She says it is “the most healthy oil because it provides the right types of fats.

 Dr. Fenn says, “frying destroys nutrients and oils used in fast food joints are some of the most unhealthy oils that create inflammation in the brain.”

 Instead of buying lots of processed foods, try to cook your own or buy fresher options.
 Dr. Fenn says that processed foods are “devoid of nutrients and have unhealthy fats, and are high in sugar which is detrimental to long-term brain health.”

 Sweetened and artificially sweetened drinks

-To hear all of Dr. Annie Fenn's talk at the Bold Summit, visit the Bold Explore page.
+To hear all of Dr. Annie Fenn’s talk, visit the Bold Explore page.